yihui/yihui.org/content/cn-sing.md

 1. Imagine
 1. Immortality
 1. Lemon tree
+1. May it be
 1. My heart will go on
+1. My love (Westlife)
 1. Never grow old
 1. Promises don't come easy
 1. Rhythm of the rain